johnwinans/riscv-toolchain-install-guide/README.md

             registers.append((name, string_value, changed))
 ```

-Keep in mind that python cares about white space (like FORTRAN, COBOL and numerous assembley languages!)
+Keep in mind that python cares about white space (like FORTRAN, COBOL and numerous assembly languages!)
-therefore the added lines have to be indented using spaces (not tabs) such that they align with the
+therefore the added lines have to be indented, in this case, using spaces (not tabs) such that they align with the
 existing `if  '.' in name:` line as can be seen above!